'Conan Without Borders:' O'Brien's 'Made In Mexico' Tickets Border Patrol

 Wednesday’s episode also featured interviews with former Mexican President Vicente Fox and actor Diego Luna, now famous for his role in Rogue One: A Star Wars Story.
 The latter revealed his deep pride in playing a character with a Spanish accent in the long-running film franchise.

-During Conan’s interview with Fox, the former President once again made his intentions very clear that Donald Trump’s wall proposal won’t be getting any funding from him or his nation.
-Fox made it clear that Mexicans were migrating to simply make a better life for themselves, and have more value than Donald Trump claimed.
+During Conan’s interview with Fox, the former president once again made his intentions very clear that Donald Trump’s wall proposal won’t be getting any funding from him or his nation.
+Fox made it clear that Mexicans were migrating to simply make a better life for themselves and have more value than Donald Trump claimed.

 The cold open for the episode poked fun at Trump’s infamous statement in 2016 about Mexican immigrants.
 The border patrol asked Conan for his passport, and the late night host showed them his ID, as well as a clip from the show, to which one of the agents stated that “clearly, they’re not sending us their best.”
 They followed it up with other classic Trump lines, including “extreme vetting” and “bad hombres.”

-Then after the dog sniffed at his luggage, they opened it to find a bunch of sunscreen, a bag of Taco Bell takeout, and a “stolen” towel from Trump Hotel and Casino.
+Then, after the dog sniffed at his luggage, they opened it to find several bottles of sunscreen, a bag of Taco Bell takeout, and a “stolen” towel from Trump Hotel and Casino.
 The cold open ended with Conan running past the gate and the dog chasing him.

 What did you think of Conan O’Brien’s Mexico special on Wednesday?